Teradata/r-driver/README.md

 * FastExport supports question-mark parameter markers in `WHERE` clause conditions.
 However, the database does not permit the equal `=` operator for primary or unique secondary indexes, and will return database error 3695 "A Single AMP Select statement has been issued in FastExport".
 * Do not use FastExport to fetch only a few rows, because FastExport opens extra connections to the database, which is time consuming.
 * Only use FastExport to fetch many rows (at least 100,000 rows) so that the row-fetching performance gain exceeds the overhead of opening additional connections.
-* FastExport does not support all Teradata Database data types.
+* FastExport does not support all database data types.
 For example, `BLOB` and `CLOB` are not supported.
 * For best efficiency, do not use `GROUP BY` and `ORDER BY` clauses with FastExport.
 * FastExport's result set ordering behavior may differ from a regular SQL query.
 In particular, a query containing an ordered analytic function may not produce an ordered result set.
 Use an `ORDER BY` clause to guarantee result set order.